2000 Marsa Brega Short 360 crash: Flight

 The aircraft took off from Tripoli International Airport at 09:29 UTC with two flight crew, one cabin crew and 38 passengers to Marsa Brega, a city known for its oil refinery.
-The aircraft was leased from Avisto Air Service, a firm based in Zurich, Switzerland, which focused on aircraft maintenance and repair, to Sirte Oil Company.
+The aircraft was leased from Avisto Air Service, a firm based in Zürich, Switzerland, which focused on aircraft maintenance and repair, to Sirte Oil Company.
 The crew had noticed a fuel imbalance prior to the flight, making a log entry and cross-feeding fuel before the flight.
 The aircraft started its descent at 11:25 UTC.
 At 11:36 UTC the left engine flamed out.
 The Captain then told the First Officer: "We just had an engine failure".
 The First Officer then stated that the oil pressure decreased.
 The Captain then ordered the first officer to raise the landing gear and flaps, then asked him to confirm if they just had an engine failure.
 He later ordered to shut down the engine: